oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

         -   Remote Console Helper Token Timeout
     4. Click **Save**.

-5. If you want to support the authentication of virtual users, then you must add each virtual user to the default authentication provider (WebLogic Authentication provider) or another configured LDAP or RDBMS provider.
+5.  **Optional**: If you want to support the authentication of virtual users, then you must add each virtual user to the default authentication provider (WebLogic Authentication provider) or another configured LDAP or RDBMS provider.
 The REST communication from WebLogic Remote Console does not directly support the use of virtual users.

     Make sure to add the users as members of a group with permissions to accomplish their responsibilities, such as Administrators, Operators, or so on.